Trif3ctal/game-site/README.md

-idk how this wokrs but im doing the thing
+idk how this wokrs but im doing the thing. game site for me/school